Preetam/failure-detector/README.md

 $ sudo make install
 ```

+Finally, you can run the following to build the main program:

 ```sh
 $ make       # Build main program
 $ make test  # Runs tests (not that many at this point)